-Mission Alive came into being as the dream of Dr. Gailyn Van Rheenen and his wife Becky.
+Mission Alive came into being as the dream of Dr. Gailyn Van Rheenen and his wife, Becky.
 Dr. Van Rheenen taught Missions at Abilene Christian University from 1986-2003.
-When on a research and writing sabbatical in the year 2000 Dr. Van Rheenen came to the realization that North American churches had virtually lost any sense of mission, to their own community or to the world.
-His research revealed that most church invested little to no resources in local or global missions.
+When on a research and writing sabbatical in the year 2000, Dr. Van Rheenen came to the realization that North American churches had virtually lost any sense of mission, to their own community, or to the world.
+His research revealed that most churches invested little to no resources in local or global missions.
 God used this realization to give birth to Mission Alive.

 In 2007, Mission Alive began investing in coaching for church planters and church leaders.
 In addition to providing coaching, Mission Alive began training all kinds of Christian leaders to use coaching skills to equip those they lead.
 In 2018, under the leadership of Mission Alive’s second Director of Coaching, Mission Alive’s Catalyze Coach Training was accredited by the International Coach Federation as an Approved Coaching Specific Training Hours (ACSTH) program.

-Around 2010, the Mission Alive team began to see that few church planters and local church leaders had developed the ability to intentionally disciple people into faith and from faith to deeper spiritual maturity and began working to develop training for leaders in discipleship.
-By 2012 Discipleship Cohorts were developed to model basic discipleship principles.
+Around 2010, the Mission Alive team began to see that few church planters and local church leaders had developed the ability to intentionally disciple people into faith, then from faith to deeper spiritual maturity.
+Thus, they began working to develop training for leaders in discipleship.
+By 2012, Discipleship Cohorts were developed to model basic discipleship principles.

 At the beginning of 2015, Dr. Van Rheenen stepped out of the role of Executive Director and Tod Vogt assumed the Executive Director responsibilities.
 Since then, Mission Alive has developed the Outfitters Residency ministry to university students, a 12-24 month apprenticeship with a Mission Alive Network church.
 In 2018, after much prayer and discernment, Mission Alive launched the 100 Marginalized Communities Initiative, a God-sized dream to start creative, innovative communities of faith in 100 marginalized communities throughout North America.